 Q.4) How safe is Limassol for tourists?

 Ans: Cyprus has been rated as one of the safest places in the world to travel.
-Limassol assures travelers of their health and well-being.
-They have nothing to worry about and can safely go around enjoying their vacation.
+Limassol and other nearby cities are equally safe to travel.

 Q.5) What is the cheapest way to get around in Limassol?

-Ans: The cheapest way to get around in Limassol is on a bus.
-Most locals would recommend taking a bus to visit the crowded tourist areas with a minimum wait.
+Ans: The cheapest way to get around Limassol is by bus.
 These buses run between all of the major resorts and all along the coast.
 So getting a bus to the tourist attractions and back to the hotel should not be a problem.

 Q.6) What type of clothing should I carry to Limassol?

-Ans: Bring along light cotton clothing, swimwear and flip-flops / sandals if traveling during the summer months between May and September.
-During the autumn or spring season, bundle in a mix of clothes to include a jacket or sweater for the evenings.
+Ans: Bring light cotton cloths, swimwear, and flip-flops/sandals if you travel during the summer months between May and September.
+During the autumn or spring season (November end and December), carry a light jacket to keep you warm in the evening.

 Q.7) Which countries border Cyprus?

 Ans: Cyprus is an island country in the Eastern Mediterranean Sea surrounded by Greece to the northwest, Israel to the southeast, Syria & Lebanon to the east and Egypt to the south.
 The country is divided into two parts over highly controversial issues.
-Southern Cyprus is ruled by the Republic of Cyprus while Northern Cyprus is occupied by Turkish Republic of Northern Cyprus, though it recognized only by Turkey.
+The Republic of Cyprus rules Southern Cyprus, while Northern Cyprus is occupied by the Turkish Republic of Northern Cyprus, though it is recognised only by Turkey.

-Ans: Though the tourist areas in Limassol are fluent in English, it always helps to know a little bit of Greek.
+Ans: Though locals understand English, it always helps to know a little bit of Greek.
 Here is a glossary of emergency terms and phrases:

 |How are you?||Tee kahnis?|